oscafrica/documentation/src/OSCA_Code_of_Conduct.md

 * Temporarily banned from the OSCA chatroom and/or O.S.C.A organization on github.
 * Permanently banned from the OSCA chatroom and/or O.S.C.A organization on github.
 * Permanently dropped as a chapter lead.
-* members permanently removed from the O.S.C.A community.
+* Members permanently removed from the O.S.C.A community.

 Always make use of your best judgement and if you’d like more clarity or have questions feel free to reach out: info@oscafrica.org